 Temporary Workers and Contractors - We only use reputable employment agencies whom we believe will take steps to safeguard against modern slavery and human trafficking taking place within their organisations.
+Directly retained contractors are provided with a written contract of services and we comply with our legal obligations in relation to these appointments.

-Employees - The Company provides every employee with a written contract of employment.
+Staff - The Company provides every employee with a written contract of employment and we make sure that everyone who works for us has actively chosen to do so and is not being coerced or controlled in anyway.
 We pay every employee in accordance with the law.
 We comply with our legal obligations to ensure the health and safety of all of our employees and workers, including in relation to working hours, rest breaks and holidays.